-Gassho, Kodo Umezu
+Gassho, Kodo Umezu President, Institute of Buddhist Studies

 A WORD FROM THE DEAN

 We wish to welcome all those who are interested in the study of Buddhism, or who may be considering training for the Buddhist ministry or chaplaincy.
 The great potential for the development of Buddhism in the Western world is an exciting prospect.